-- · Set up a public speaking engagement, or volunteer to help with one on behalf of your firm.
-Tell your clients about it. - · Read a book about marketing or law practice management. - Host a social event or arrange a get-together. - Do some volunteer work for the Law Society, the Canadian Bar Association, the Ontario Bar Association, or another law association. - Schedule a time to review the last four months of your marketing efforts.
+- Set up a public speaking engagement, or volunteer to help with one on behalf of your firm.
+Tell your clients about it. - Read a book about marketing or law practice management. - Host a social event or arrange a get-together. - Do some volunteer work for the Law Society, the Canadian Bar Association, the Ontario Bar Association, or another law association. - Schedule a time to review the last four months of your marketing efforts. - · Send cards to clients and other contacts on their birthdays and during the holiday season.